Quick Start

 list[str]

-Path to conformer geometry file
+Paths to conformer geometry files

 Z